venom-blockchain/venom-blockchain.github.io/docs/faq/programming.md

 <details>
 <summary>
-What if the 'flag' of the message and which exactly should I use?
+What is the 'flag' of the message and which exactly should I use?
 </summary>

 The parameter `flag` of the message determines how much funds will be carried with the message and how to operate with the forward fee.